AlianBenabdallah/Webserver/README.md

 # Webserver

-A multi-threaded file-based web server with thread-pooling implemented in Java which supports Keep-Alive connections.
+A minimalist multi-threaded file-based web server with thread-pooling implemented in Java which supports Keep-Alive connections implemented with the socket library.
+It supports only `GET` requests.

 The server can deliver any `.html` file in the `../pages` directiory which is inside the folder when the server starts.

 It can currently display pages :
 - `http://localhost:8080/`